Party of Democratic Action of Croatia

-The Party of Democratic Action of Croatia (Croatian and Bosnian: Stranka demokratske akcije Hrvatske) is a political party that represents the Bosniak ethnic minority in Croatia.
+The Party of Democratic Action of Croatia (Croatian: Stranka demokratske akcije Hrvatske) is a political party that represents the Bosniak ethnic minority in Croatia.
 It is a branch of the Party of Democratic Action in Bosnia and Herzegovina.

 Its leader Šemso Tanković was a member of Croatian Parliament, elected on the minority list in the 2003 election and in the 2007 election.